How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Introduction

-Non-asymptotic analyses of the Bernstein--von Mises (BvM) Theorem (discussed in \Cref{sec:bvm}) have previously been performed in \cite{spokoiny_panov, yano_kato}.
-The aim and focus of those analyses is however significantly different from that of the present paper, as we concentrate on the quality of the Laplace approximation (of the form of \Cref{eq:bvm3}, as discussed in \Cref{sec:bvm}).
-In \cite{spokoiny_panov} the authors consider semiparametric inference and prove results whose purpose it is to provide insight into the \textit{critical dimension} of the parameter for which the BvM Theorem holds.
+Non-asymptotic analyses of the Bernstein--von Mises (BvM) Theorem (discussed in \Cref{sec:bvm}) have previously been performed by \citet{spokoiny_panov, yano_kato}.
+The aim and focus of those analyses are however significantly different from those of the present paper, as we concentrate on the quality of the Laplace approximation (of the form of \Cref{eq:bvm3}, as discussed in \Cref{sec:bvm}). \citet{spokoiny_panov} consider semiparametric inference and prove results whose purpose it is to provide insight into the \textit{critical dimension} of the parameter for which the BvM Theorem holds.
 They prove their bounds only for the non-informative and the Gaussian prior.
 Computing their bounds requires knowledge of the true parameter, which is the object of inference.
-Additionally, the recent work \cite{yano_kato} derives a Berry--Esseen-type bound (which depends on the true parameter value) on the total variation distance between the posterior and the approximating normal in the approximately linear regression model.
+Additionally, \citet{yano_kato} derive a Berry--Esseen-type bound (which depends on the true parameter value) on the total variation distance between the posterior and the approximating normal in the approximately linear regression model.